Publish hosted imagery layers

 Specify the footprints options to use.
 These options are available if you chose to build footprints using radiometry.

-11. If you select Image Collection as the layer configuration, you can also choose to build overviews to improve display performance.
+11. If you select Image Collection as the layer configuration, you can also build overviews to improve display performance.
 Building overviews is recommended to increase display speed and reduce CPU usage when serving imagery layers as a service.

 12. On the Spatial Reference tab, select the output spatial reference for your imagery layer or layers.
 The default coordinate system is WGS84 Web Mercator (auxiliary sphere).